irfansofyana/inez-birthday/README.md

-# Inez Birthday Website
+# Inez 24th Birthday Website

-A special birthday website created with React, TypeScript, and Tailwind CSS to celebrate my girlfriend Inez's birthday.
+A special birthday website created with React, TypeScript, and Tailwind CSS to celebrate my girlfriend, Inez's birthday.
 This is a personal project made with love to showcase our memories together and express my heartfelt feelings on her special day.

+## Live Demo

+You can view the live demo of the website [here](https://inez-birthday.irfansp.dev/).

 ## Features